National Poison Control Call Statistics, 2019 National Data 2019

 How many people rely on Poison Control each year?

-In 2018, the 55 U.S. poison control centers provided telephone guidance for nearly 2.1 million human poison exposures.1 That's about:
+In 2019, the 55 U.S. poison control centers provided telephone guidance for over 2.1 million human poison exposures.1 That's about:

 - 1 poison exposure reported to U.S. poison control centers every 15 seconds.